 We’re In the Middle of a Cultural Shift to Reclaim Sleep

-About two years have passed since the hardcover version of The Sleep Revolution was published.
-And as I’ve gone around the world talking about how to Thrive in our lives — to college students, to businesses, to tech workers, to people of all ages and from all walks of life — the response has shown that the sleep revolution has progressed way beyond where it was when I started thinking about the book.
+About a year has passed since the hardcover version of The Sleep Revolution was published.
+And as I’ve gone around the world talking about the book — to college students, to businesses, to tech workers, to people of all ages and from all walks of life — the response has shown that this revolution has progressed way beyond where it was when I started thinking about the book.
 We’re in the middle of a cultural shift, one in which more and more of us are taking steps to reclaim sleep, and in doing so we’re taking back a part of our lives that is fundamental to every aspect of our health, happiness, and well-being.

 When I first started my sleep evangelism — after collapsing from sleep deprivation and burnout in 2007 — the conversation around sleep was still largely just about convincing people that sleep was important, or even worth talking about.
 This past year has left no doubt that we’re now past the convincing stage.
 The idea that sleep is a subject worthy of our attention is clearly resonating.
 Everywhere I’ve gone over the past year, I’ve been besieged by people coming up to me and asking for sleep tips (and offering their own), telling me about the changes they’re making in their lives to improve their sleep, or just commiserating about how hard it is to get enough.
 Every time I do a television show or record a podcast, the hosts will approach me before the show or during the break to talk about their own sleep problems — or successes — though usually the former.